michaeljkavanagh-irl/fmn/README.md

 ## Purpose

-This application is NOT an official MongoDB product but rather a free (largely untested!) resource to 1) Test out the 15min city idea against various locations and addresses and 2) Being a reusable tool or resource to demonstrate the awesome capabilities of the MongoDB Atlas Application Data Platform.
+This application is NOT an official MongoDB product but rather a free (largely untested!) resource to 1) Test out the 15min city idea against various locations and addresses and 2) Be a reusable tool or resource to demonstrate the awesome capabilities of the MongoDB Atlas Application Data Platform.

 ## Challenges